Harish-Chandra bimodules of finite $K$-type in Deligne categories: Introduction

 \subsection{Categorical $\ssl_\Z$-action}

 Following the work of Inna Entova-Aizenbud \cite{EA}, in which she introduced the categorical action of $\ssl_\Z$ on the Deligne category $\Rep(GL_t)$, we define two commuting categorical type $A$ actions on the category of Harish-Chandra bimodules $\hc(\gl_t)$.
-These two actions are precisely the type $A$ action in $\Rep_\cc(\gl(V))$ (as defined in Section $6.2$ in \cite{EA}), where $\gl(V)=\gl_t$.
-Note that we get two actions instead of one, since we can either consider left or right $\gl_t$-action on objects of $\hc(\gl_t)$.
-This defines the action of $\ssl_\Z\oplus \ssl_\Z$ on the complexified Grothendieck group $\C\tens{\Z}Gr(\hc(\gl_t))$.